 For More Information

-Devin Windelspecht is a sophomore at Northeastern University in Boston MA where he majors in international relations.
+Devin Windelspecht is a senior at Northeastern University in Boston MA where he majors in international relations.
 Devin is responsible for background work on many of the articles on the site, as well as some science writing.

 Image Copyright Inspire-EdVentures 2017